MarkBind/markbind/docs/userGuide/contentAuthoring.md

 </frontmatter>
 ```

-The head file contents will be placed near the end of the page's head tag.
-Your head file will override existing Bootstrap and MarkBind CSS styles if there is an overlap of selectors.
+Style elements placed at the bottom will override existing Bootstrap and MarkBind CSS styles if there is an overlap of selectors.

 Note:
   - You may specify raw `.js` or `.css` files as your head file if you wish to do so.